Y Combinator & Other Seed Funding Basics for MBA Student Startups

 What is Y Combinator?

 Although thousands of accelerators now exist, one of the oldest and perhaps the best known of these accelerators is the Silicon Valley-based Y Combinator, or YC for short.
 Firms launched by Y Combinator include several unicorns, startup companies with valuations over $1 billion.
-These include Stripe, which at the time of this writing was valued at over $35 billion.
+These include Stripe, which more than doubled in valuation from 2019 to 2021 to $95 billion.
 They also include Airbnb, Dropbox, Cruise, Coinbase, Instacart, DoorDash, Zenefits, Reddit, and Twitch.
 We discuss several of these unicorns in our study of the highest-valued unicorns with MBA founders.